 Xinyi is the modern heart of Taipei.
 If what you expect from an Asian city is bustle, skyscrapers and lights, you will surely find your happiness here!

-Xinyi’s landscape is dominated Taipei 101 which, at the time of its construction, was the tallest in the world.
+Xinyi’s landscape is dominated by Taipei 101 which, at the time of its construction, was the tallest in the world.
 The world’s fastest elevator will take you to the very top in only 30 seconds, where the observation deck will offer an amazing perspective over the city.

 night scene of Xinyi, Taipei

-Things to see and do in Xinyi
+Top Things to Do in Xinyi

 1. Take the world’s fastest elevator to Taipei 101’s observation deck